BTT49/imch/README.md

 ## Installation

-just normal python program, u will also need thee libraries
+just normal python program. so just download the Program folder and run it in ur prefered way, but u will also need thee libraries:
 - dearpygui
 - os
 - glob